Chichi126/Customers-Profiling-And-Segmentation-Analysis/README.md

 ![image](https://github.com/Chichi126/Customers-Profiling-And-Segmentation-Analysis/assets/140970592/449be067-1fd0-4f53-87a8-b07c762d2e4c)

-This dataset is one of the historical sales of supermarket company which has recorded in 3 different branches for 3 months data.
+This dataset is one of the historical sales of supermarket company, which was recorded from 3 different branches for 3 months data.
 Gaining knowledge about consumer behavior, product performance, and sales trends is the primary goal of this analysis, which can then be used to give better-informed information and help in the decision-making of the company.
 The dataset was gotten from [Kaggle](url)

-The dataset contains 1000 rows and 19 columns
+The dataset contaied 1000 rows and 19 columns

 Data Dictionary